-IOAS are celebrating 25 years of cultivating organic trust and proud to continue to provide organic and sustainable accreditation services worldwide.
+IOAS are celebrating over 25 years of cultivating organic trust and proud to continue to provide organic and sustainable accreditation services worldwide.

 Organic standards are helping to protect our world for future generations by cutting pollutants, protecting biodiversity, building sustainable ecosystems and a sustainable and fair way of life for all.